VijayanRamachandran/WebView2/README.md

 # Open Issue

 ##  Microsoft::WRL::ComPtr in C++ Header File:
-As of now, In C++ DLL ( WebView2Browser-WithoutToolbar-Dll, BrowserWindow.h ) we can't have any member variable of type Microsoft::WRL::ComPtr<IWebView2Environment> in the header file while we export the class with  __declspec( dllexport ).
+As of now, In C++ DLL ( WebView2Browser-WithoutToolbar-Dll, [BrowserWindow.h](https://github.com/VijayanRamachandran/WebView2/blob/master/WebView2Browser-WithoutToolbar-Dll/WebView2Browser-Master/BrowserWindow.h) ) we can't have any member variable of type Microsoft::WRL::ComPtr<IWebView2Environment> in the header file while we export the class with  __declspec( dllexport ).

-To overcome this, we made all member variable which requries Microsoft::WRL::ComPtr< >, as global variable in BrowserWindow.cpp and in Tab.cpp.
+To overcome this, we made all member variable which requries Microsoft::WRL::ComPtr< >, as global variable in [BrowserWindow.cpp](https://github.com/VijayanRamachandran/WebView2/blob/master/WebView2Browser-WithoutToolbar-Dll/WebView2Browser-Master/BrowserWindow.cpp) and in [Tab.cpp](https://github.com/VijayanRamachandran/WebView2/blob/master/WebView2Browser-WithoutToolbar-Dll/WebView2Browser-Master/Tab.cpp)

 With this workaround prototypes are working as expected, but we need a fix for it.

 ## PS: Release Nuget Package for WebView2
 As we don't have release Nuget Package for WebView2 and its dependencies, currently we evaulated the performance of rendering a page in WebView2 with Debug X64 version of our C++, C# Wrapper and WPF Application.
-Because of this we are observing a drastic performance dropdown in rendering a page ( Refer Page 6 and 7 in WebView2hosting.pdf )
+Because of this we are observing a drastic performance dropdown in rendering a page ( Refer Page 6 and 7 in [WebView2hosting.pdf](https://github.com/VijayanRamachandran/WebView2/blob/master/Webview2hosting.pdf))